shinokada/svelte-file-icons/src/routes/+page.md

 <a href="https://www.npmjs.com/package/svelte-file-icons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-file-icons.svg" alt="npm" height="25" style="height: 25px !important;"></a>
 </div>

 930+ SVG file icon components for Svelte.
-Svelte-file-Icons support major CSS frameworks using the `class` props.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.